knewplay/book-programming-essential/computer-fundamentals/basics.md

 ### Electronic Computing: WWII's Technological Impact

 It wasn't until a hundred years after Babbage conceptualized his Analytical Engine that the first physical computer was actually built.
-We are now in the early 1940s, in the middle of the Second World War, and electricity has played a major role in the development of many new technologies, replacing their mechanical counteparts.
+We are now in the early 1940s, in the middle of the Second World War, and electricity has played a major role in the development of many new technologies, replacing their mechanical counterparts.

 During this time, several pioneering computers were independently designed in Germany (the Z3 in 1941), in the United States (the ABC in 1942), and in the United Kingdom (the Colossus in 1943), representing significant advancements in the field of computing.
 The large investment into this field was fueled by the desire to develop secure communication and encryption systems, decrypt the enemy's military communications, as well as predict weapon trajectory and analyze data in general.
 At the root of all of these problems is mathematics, hence making computers important.